CaoXiaokai/DSMBN/ReadMe.txt

-Thank you for reading my paper.
+Thank you for reading our paper.

 The main program is DSMBN.m